danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

 ![slack app demo retro open success](../images/slack-app-demo-retro-open-success.png "slack app demo retro open success")

-Instead of `text`, the `chat_postMessage` API can accept a `blocks` attribute, which is a JSON array, where each element must be a valid [block](https://api.slack.com/reference/block-kit/blocks).
+Instead of `text`, the `chat_postMessage` API can accept a `blocks` attribute, which is a JSON array.
+Each element in the array must be a valid [block](https://api.slack.com/reference/block-kit/blocks).
 If all this sounds a little abstract, an example should help to clear things up.

 ### Section and Divider